precipitation / age hardening

 Which materials are suitable for precipitation hardening?

-Precipitation hardening is the most important way of increasing the strength of certain aluminum alloys (aluminum-copper alloys and aluminum-magnesium-silicon alloys), as these do not exhibit polymorphic transformation and therefore cannot be hardened by martensite formation.
+Precipitation hardening is the main method to increase the strength of certain copper, titanium, and aluminum alloys.
+These alloys do not have the possibility of a polymorphic phase transformation and therefore cannot be hardened classically (as is possible for martensite).

-The yield strength describes the special case of the elastic limit under uniaxial and moment-free tensile stress.
-The yield point must be determined by means of a tensile test.
-For many materials, the yield strength cannot be clearly identified in the tensile test or is not pronounced, which is why the 0.2% yield strength is used instead, for example.
+The yield strength describes the limit of elastic strain before it transitions into permanent plastic strain (deformation).
+This is determined with a uniaxial and uniform tensile test.
+For many materials, the yield strength cannot be clearly determined with a tensile test or is not clear.
+Therefore, the 0.2% yield strength is often used instead.

 How long does the precipitation hardening process take?